BabylonJS/BabylonNative/Documentation/Extending.md

      -> ConsumingApplication (folder)
 ```

-The integration logic of the root-level `CMakeLists.txt` for such a repository might as
+The integration logic of the root-level `CMakeLists.txt` for such a repository might be as
 follows:

 ```
 add_subdirectory(BabylonNative)

-# NOTE: To match Babylon Native patterns, the following
+# NOTE: To match Babylon Native patterns, the following technically should be
-# should really be done from Extensions/CMakeLists.txt
+# done from by CMakeLists.txt files in folders, i.e. Extensions/CMakeLists.txt
 add_subdirectory(Extensions/NewComponent1)
 add_subdirectory(Extensions/NewComponent2)

-add_subdirectory(Apps)
+add_subdirectory(Apps/ConsumingApplication)
 ```

 Both of these approaches have advantages and disadvantages: the first is simpler and